In this article

 How are my business credit score and credit limit related?

 At Ramp, we’re committed to helping small businesses access the funds they need to accelerate their growth.
-As a startup, traditional lenders may not approve you for a loan because your revenue is too low, or your company hasn’t been in business long enough.
-But if you have ecommerce sales revenue coming in, then Ramp’s sales-based underwriting can help you out.
+As a startup, traditional lenders may not approve you for a loan because your revenue is too low or your company hasn’t been in business long enough.
+But if you have ecommerce sales revenue coming in, Ramp’s sales-based underwriting can help you out.

 Learn more about Ramp’s commerce sales-based underwriting.